mvolkmann/blog/src/zig.md

 const String = []const u8;
 ```

-Literal strings are delimited by double quotes.
+Literal strings are delimited by double quotes
+and represented by null-terminated byte arrays that use UTF-8 encoding.
+For example, `var name = "Mark";`

 Multi-line strings precede each line with double backslashes.
 A newline character is added at the end of each line except the last.